dd32/td-gh-ex/readme.txt

 Contributors: Pangolin Themes
 Requires at least: WordPress 4.7
 Tested up to: WordPress 4.9-trunk
-Version: 1.44.7
+Version: 1.44.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: e-commerce, blog, entertainment, one-column, two-columns, right-sidebar, flexible-header, accessibility-ready, custom-colors, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready

 == Description ==
-Bellini brings your site to life with beautiful WooCommerce layouts and is the perfect ecommerce theme for your online store or shop.
+Bellini brings your site to life with beautiful WooCommerce layouts and is the perfect ecommerce theme for your online storefront or shop.
 Responsive & flexible layout built with Bootstrap & underscores.me.
 It is built with SEO in mind and have Structured Data (Schema) implemented.
 If you are looking for beautiful theme with out of the box SEO compatibility, look no further!
+Check out the live demo at http://demo.atlantisthemes.com/front-page/

 For more information about Bellini please go to https://atlantisthemes.com/bellini-woocommerce-theme